dora-meowmeow/the-void-club/README.md

-## The XBPS source packages collection
+## The Void Club XBPS repo

+# TODO: a proper README.md

 This repository contains the XBPS source packages collection to build binary packages for the Void Linux distribution.